AdobeDocs/creative-cloud-enterprise-learn.en/help/cce/overview-cce.md

     <div>
    <a href="assets/InteractivePDFBookmarksandLinkedTOCsfromInDesign.pdf"><strong>Interactive PDF: Bookmarks and Linked TOCs from InDesign (PDF)</strong></a>
     </div>
-    <em>Learn to use the Table of Contents feature in InDesign to generate both bookmarks and hyperlinks that will help your readers quickly find information in your PDF files</em>
+    <em>Learn to use the Table of Contents feature in InDesign to generate both bookmarks and hyperlinks that help your readers quickly find information in your PDF files</em>
     <br>
   </td>
    <td>